samcottle/freecodecamp/notes/backend.md

 - `package.json` file: When initializing a new project, NPM generates a `package.json` file.
 This is where you list all the dependencies for your project.

 - `node_modules` folder: This is where packages for your project are installed.
-This folder is either located in a root `node_modules` folder (if the modules are globally accessible), or a project's own `node_modules` folder (if accessible only to that project).

-  Usually, packages are only made available on a per project basis.
-This creates separation between dependencies for different projects.

 - `.env` file: Used to pass environment variables (API keys, your database URI, etc) to your application.
 It can also be used to store configuration options, so you can change your application's behaviour without needing to rewrite a lot of code.